StevenClontz/sttm2025/slides/Slides.md

   ([TBIL.org](https://tbil.org)) is a repository of free and open-source evidence-based materials for active learning Precalculus, Calculus, and Linear Algebra classrooms.
-- This work was made possible through the support of [National Science Foundation Award #2011807](https://nsf.gov/awardsearch/showAward?AWD_ID=2011807).
+- That work (and this visit to STTM communicating it) was made possible through the support of
+  [National Science Foundation Award #2011807](https://nsf.gov/awardsearch/showAward?AWD_ID=2011807).

 ![width:250px center](./img/nsf.png)